yogevshalmon/allsat-circuits/README.md

 ./hall_tool ../benchmarks/AND.aag -mode tersim
 ```

-We provide next the list of the algorithms(mode_name) where each one produces disjoint(only duma-dis) or non-disjoint solutions:
+We provide next the list of the algorithms(mode_name) where each one produces disjoint(only mars-dis) or non-disjoint solutions:

 disjoint solutions algorithms:

-- duma-dis
+- mars-dis

 non-disjoint solutions algorithms:

-- tersim
+- tale
-- duma-nondis
+- mars-nondis
 - duty